ankor-io-deprecated/ankor-framework/website/ankorsite/templates/tutorial/stateless.md

         ...
     }

-As you can see there is a method `initCalculatedFields` that sets the properties of all "calculated" fields.
+There is a method `initCalculatedFields` that sets the properties of all "calculated" fields.
-Calculated fields are basically all fields thate are not `@StateHolder`s.
+Calculated fields are basically all fields that are not annotated with `@StateHolder`.
-Most of them depend directly or indirectly on the current value of `filter`, which is our state holder.
+Most of them depend directly or indirectly on the current value of `filter`.

 Obviously we use `initCalculatedFields` in the constructor to initialize the fields: